terrylinooo/cache-master/README.md

 ![WordPress Cache Plugin](./inc/assets/images/banner-772x250.png)

-Cache Master is an extremely light-weight and high-performace cache plugin that speeds up your WordPress sites on the fly.
-The core is driven by Shieldon [Simple Cache](https://github.com/terrylinooo/simple-cache), a PSR-16 simple cache library.
+Cache Master is an extremely lightweight, high-performance cache plugin that speeds up your WordPress sites on the fly.
+The core of Cache Master is driven by Shieldon [Simple Cache](https://github.com/terrylinooo/simple-cache), a PSR-16 simple cache library.

 ## Requirement

 * PHP version > 7.1.0
 * WordPress version > 4.7
+* Tested up to WordPress 6.2.2
-* Tested up to 5.5.3
+* Tested up to PHP 8.2.5

 ## Features

-* Extremely light-weight and high-performace.
+* Extremely lightweight and high-performance.
-* Support up to 8 cache drivers such as Redis, Memcache, Memcached, APC, APCu, WinCache, MySQL and SQLite.
+* Support up to 10 cache drivers such as File, Redis, Memcache, Memcached, APC, APCu, WinCache, MySQL, SQLite, and MongoDB.
-* Detailed cache statistics, easy to manage.
+* Provide detailed cache statistics, easy to manage.
+* Compatible with the WooCommerce plugin.
+* And more...

 ## Download